warpdotdev/Warp/README.md

 ## Changelog and Releases

-We try to release an update every Warp Wednesday.
-See our [changelog (release notes).](https://docs.warp.dev/help/changelog)
+We try to release an update weekly, typically on Thursdays.
+Read our [changelog (release notes).](https://docs.warp.dev/help/changelog)

 ## Issues, Bugs, and Feature Requests